 - 1. Perform prerequisite tasks.
-For instructions, see Before you begin. - 2.
+For instructions, see "Before you begin" on page 93. - 2.
 Identify the disk drive or solid-state drive to be removed and record the location information.
-For information, see Identifying a part. - 3.
-Prepare to remove the disk drive or solid-state drive from the system or an expansion unit as follows: - If the system or logical partition that controls the disk drive or solid-state drive location is running the AIX operating system, follow the steps in "Preparing to remove a disk drive or solid-state drive from a system or an expansion unit controlled by AIX" on page 63. - If the system or logical partition that controls the disk drive or solid-state drive location is running the Linux operating system and the disk drive or solid-state drive you want to replace is unprotected or in use, move the data from the disk drive or solid-state drive before continuing with this procedure.
-For information, see the PCI-X SCSI RAID Controller Reference Guide for Linux PDF or SAS RAID controllers for Linux. - 4.
+For information, see "Identifying a part" on page 95. - 3.
+Prepare to remove the disk drive or solid-state drive from the system or an expansion unit as follows: - If the system or logical partition that controls the disk drive or solid-state drive location is running the AIX operating system, follow the steps in "Preparing to remove a disk drive or solid-state drive from a system or an expansion unit controlled by AIX" on page 68. - If the system or logical partition that controls the disk drive or solid-state drive location is running the Linux operating system and the disk drive or solid-state drive you want to replace is unprotected or in use, move the data from the disk drive or solid-state drive before continuing with this procedure.
+For information, see the PCI-X SCSI RAID Controller Reference Guide for Linux PDF or SAS RAID controllers for Linux topic. - 4.
 Stop the system or logical partition.
-For instructions, see Stopping the system or logical partition. - 5.
-If you stopped the system, disconnect the power source from the system by unplugging the system.
-For instructions, see Disconnecting the power cords from the 31E/2B, 31E/1C, or 31E/2C.
+For instructions, see "Stopping a system or logical partition" on page 102"Stopping a system or logical partition" on page 102. - 5.
+If you stopped the logical partition, disconnect the power source. - 6.
+Attach the wrist strap.